divyasingh1/Lepaya_assignment/Answers to technical questions.md

     1. They should be authenticated
     2. They should have more filters
+    3. We should create api to get multiple leaners details at a time.
+We can put limit like max:100, min:1
-    3. I can tell more if I get a change to look into the implementation of those apis
+    4. I can tell more if I get a change to look into the implementation of those apis

 **Q: Describe yourself using JSON**